upspin/upspin/doc/security.md

 that is called **ee**.
 It uses NIST elliptic curves for end-to-end encryption, and is the default.
-There are other packings available, notably **eeintegrity** which is useful when one is willing to store signed cleartext in order to make the content available to everyone, not just to an explicit list of readers.
+There are other packings available, notably **eeintegrity** which is useful when one is willing to store signed cleartext.

 The directory server needs to store its hierarchy of directory entries somewhere.